phac-nml/irida-galaxy-importer/README.md

 ---------------------

 This tool can be installed manually, or it can be archived to be added to Galaxy via a toolshed by running `make_tool_tarball.sh`
+In both cases, a tool configuration file will need to be modified, and `galaxy.ini` may need to be modified.

 If you are installing from a toolshed, note that because of how Galaxy uses virtualenv, the tool may attempt to use the wrong versions of libraries.